 The Second Path: Joining a Commercial Real Estate Brokerage With a Salaried Training Program

 The second way to start your career in commercial real estate is to join a commercial real estate brokerage that has a training program for new associates.
 Generally speaking, most training programs will last a year or more, and some brokerages offer salaries to their trainees which means no need to hustle for deals right away.

 The only drawbacks here are that brokerages that offer salaried training programs are generally pickier about who they hire.
 That might mean a longer job hunt, and possibly worse, a lower than expected training wage.
 Depending on your location, skills and the company you’re applying to, you might get anywhere from $25,000-$45,000 per year as a trainee.
 Some training programs are unpaid.

 Optional: Join NAR, ULI or REBNY

-After joining a commercial real estate firm, you may be required to join a professional association like NAR (The National Association of Realtors), ULI (The Urban land Institute) or REBNY ( the Real Estate Board of New York).
+After joining a commercial real estate firm, you may be required to join a professional association like NAR, ULI (The Urban land Institute) or REBNY ( the Real Estate Board of New York).
 Each offer networking and continuing education opportunities, as well as discounts on software and services you may want to work with.

 Joining NAR, REBNY, or ULI might not help you directly as a new commercial agent, but your brokerage will more than likely ask you to join at least one group.